syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ![](Customization_images/Customization_img10.png)

- Figure 116 :  schedule time customization
+schedule time customization
+{:.caption }

 The following code example explains how to disable the current time indicator from the Schedule control.